minahilsana/minahilsana/README.md

 # 👋 Hi, I’m @minahilsana

 - 👀 I’m interested in cybersecurity, ethical hacking, and digital forensics, and GRC
-- 🌱 I’m currently learning advanced penetration testing , malware analysis and risk management.
+- 🌱 I’m currently learning Quality Assurance ( Automated Testing ) , malware analysis and risk management.
-- 💞️ I’m looking to collaborate on open-source cybersecurity tools.
+- 💞️ I’m looking to collaborate on open-source cybersecurity tools and projects.
 - 📫 How to reach me:  linkedin.com/in/minahilsana
 - ⚡ Fun fact: I love solving puzzles and have a knack for cryptography challenges!